cengisan/Test-Automation-Template-With-RestAssured/README.md

 # Test Automation Project Template with Rest Assured
-I used Rest Assured to build an API test automation template for this project.
+I used Rest Assured to build an API test automation template in this project.
 I wrote the test cases for this template using dummy APIs.
 For the test execution, I used the TestNG framework.
 In addition to reporting using Extent Reporter, I also created a custom annotation to include task links in the report.
 As a result, I enabled the addition of test-related links to the report.
 You can automate your test cases if you arrange this template in accordance with your projects.

 Dummy API sites;